Flood of aluminum seen heading for market as financiers eye exit

 They have already shed 10-15 percent in Asia, Europe and the United States and some analysts and traders expect them to tumble by another 40-50 percent this year.

-An estimated 10-12 million tonnes of aluminum are in storage worldwide, but until recently the bulk has not been available to the market, locked in financing deals or in warehouse backlogs.
+An estimated 10-12 million tonnes of aluminium are in storage worldwide, but until recently the bulk has not been available to the market, locked in financing deals or in warehouse backlogs.

 “The whole equation has now changed,” said Nic Brown, head of commodities research at Natixis in London.